`The peculiar risk lay in the possibility of

 That necessity was immediate.
 In the next place, I hoped to

-procure some means of fire, so that I should have the weapon of a
+procure some means of fire, so that I should have the weapon

 torch at hand, for nothing, I knew, would be more efficient